mozilla/fxa/features/FxA-53-send-sms/README.md

 <img alt="Phone number passes frontend validation, server reports invalid" src="./image_18.png" width=300 />

 * A user will be throttled from sending SMSs if they send 5 messages within the span of an hour.
-The user will have to wait 1 hour from the last request to begin to send additional messages.
+The user will have to wait 30 minutes from the last request to begin to send additional messages.

 <img alt="User has been throttled" src="./image_19.png" width=300 />